- 6 Hospitals

 Solution

-As those operational burdens were removed, the role of the HTM team began to shift.
+As operational burdens were removed, the role of the HTM team began to evolve.
 Technicians spent less time sourcing parts and more time contributing to higher-value activities such as equipment assessment, vendor coordination, and lifecycle planning.
 This shift revealed a larger opportunity: the need for a more flexible, scalable service model that could support a growing, more strategic function.

 annual net cost savings